Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Related Work

 \section{Related Work}

 \textbf{Multi-Source Domain Generalization:} Domain Generalization aims to mitigate the impacts of domain shifts between source (training) and target (deployment) domains.
+These can include subpopulation shifts where all testing subpopulations are present in the training data but in different proportions~\citep{dehdashtian2024fairerclip}, or it could be the case we consider in this work where the testing subpopulation is not at all present in the training subpopulation.
+Although we focus on the multi-source domain generalization task, where domains between train and test are completely disjoint, our analysis can be extended to other types of generalization.
 One standard approach is \textbf{domain-invariant feature learning}, which leverages domain labels to learn domain-invariant features.
-CORAL ~\citep{sun2016deep} aligns second-order statistics, while DANN ~\citep{ganin2016domain} uses an adversarial loss. ~\citet{gulrajani2020search} show that ERM, which does not align features between domains, can outperform most prior work while being easier to tune.
+CORAL~\citep{sun2016deep} aligns second-order statistics, while DANN~\citep{ganin2016domain} and ADDA~\citep{tzeng2017adversarial} uses an adversarial loss. ~\citet{gulrajani2020search} show that ERM, which does not align features between domains, can outperform most prior work while being easier to tune.
 Another common approach is \textbf{domain-aware data augmentation} to expand the training domain to become closer to or even overlap the target domain.
-Inter-domain mixup ~\citep{yan2020improve} blends images from different domains.
-Similarly, style transfer can diversify training images ~\citep{zhong2022adversarial}. \textbf{Deep ensembles} are effective for domain generalization~\citep{arpit2022ensemble}.
+Inter-domain mixup~\citep{yan2020improve} blends images from different domains.
+Similarly, style transfer can diversify training images~\citep{zhong2022adversarial}. \textbf{Deep ensembles} are effective for domain generalization~\citep{arpit2022ensemble}.
 Since they are computationally inefficient for inference, many recent works average model weights from either multiple finetuning runs or from a single training trajectory~\citep{cha2021swad,arpit2022ensemble,rame2022diwa,jain2023dart,li2023simple,shu2023clipood}.
 More recently, several methods perform \textbf{regularized finetuning} towards the initialization of a pretrained model.
 This works under the assumption that pretrained features are useful for target data, and should not be unlearned.
-The general idea can be applied to weight space (L2SP~\citep{xuhong2018explicit}), feature space (MIRO~\citep{cha2022miro}), or output space (CAR-FT~\citep{mao2024context},CLIPood~\citep{shu2023clipood}).
+The general idea can be applied to weight space (L2SP~\citep{xuhong2018explicit}), feature space (MIRO~\citep{cha2022miro}), or output space (\eg, CAR-FT~\citep{mao2024context}, CLIPood~\citep{shu2023clipood}).

 \textbf{Large-Scale Pretraining for DG:} Recent DG literature~\citep{cho2023PromptStyler,cha2022miro,addepalli2024leveraging,mao2024context,arpit2022ensemble} leverages large-scale pretrained initializations stronger than ImageNet~\citep{ILSVRC15}, and CLIP~\citep{radford2021learning} is the most common choice.
 CLIP leverages a cross-domain contrastive loss to align images and captions.
 Due to the large scale of training data (typically at least 400 million samples) and the free-form nature of the text, CLIP enables effective zero-shot classification and learns features that generalize very well.
 Other choices for very strong pretraining include SWAG~\citep{singh2022revisiting} and DinoV2~\citep{oquab2023dinov2}.
 SWAG uses supervision from Instagram hashtags, while DinoV2 is trained without text supervision and instead relies on augmentation-based alignment.
 While our analysis focuses on image-text models like CLIP due to its popularity, the concept of alignment can extend to other types of pretraining models.
 We leave the exploration of this extension to future work.